 - Mother: Ya Ya (娅娅)

-In October 2024, after more than two decades abroad, Yang Yang, Lun Lun, and their two offspring, Ya Lun (雅伦) and Xi Lun (喜伦), are set to return to China, bringing an end to their long stay in Atlanta and beginning a new chapter back in their homeland.
+Back to China: In October 2024, after more than two decades abroad, Yang Yang, Lun Lun, and their two offspring, Ya Lun (雅伦) and Xi Lun (喜伦), returned to China, bringing an end to their long stay in Atlanta and beginning a new chapter back in their homeland.